A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Ohio

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Ohio.
+In the Columbus metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 2,298 additional jobs and as much as $20,134,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 10,600 jobs and more than $928 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Ohio between 2010 and 2013 will translate into 11,855 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 6,500 jobs and add more than $581 million to Gross State Product by 2014.

 In Ohio, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $766 million to Gross State Product in 2014.